datadvance/DjangoChannelsGraphqlWs/README.md

 })
 ```

-This gives you a Django user `info.context.user` in all the
+This gives you a Django user `info.context.channels_scope.user` in
-resolvers.
-To authenticate user you can create a `Login` mutation like
+all the resolvers.
+To authenticate user you can create a `Login`
-the following:
+mutation like the following:

 ```python
 class Login(graphene.Mutation, name="LoginPayload"):